skmetz/workshop-cond-2-poly/workshop/control_group/README.md

     1 six-pack of beer on the wall, 1 six-pack of beer, Take one down and pass it around, 5 bottles of beer on the wall.
 </pre>
-  1. Now that your code is 'open', add the '6-packs' feature.
+  1. After your code is 'open' to this new requirement, add a new test and implement the '6-packs' feature.

+Your challange is to accomplish this task using the fewest 'conditionals' possible.

 ## FYI, the original lyrics